Physician assistants, nurse practitioners, and other advance practice providers

 - Hospice centers and long‐term care facilities

-Will health insurance pay for services provided by midlevel providers?
+Will health insurance pay for services provided by advance practice providers?

-The services provided by midlevel providers are typically covered by health care insurance carriers.
+The services provided by advance practice providers are typically covered by health care insurance carriers.